Mandarin learning resources and advice

 Find someone who speaks Chinese and is willing to help you occasionally.
 Even that occasional push will drive you forwards and make you proud of your achievements.

-Hanping is an awesome dictionary using CC-CEDICT (you can also purchase the ABC dictionary for use in the app), an open source Chinese to English dictionary.
+Hanping is a fairly comprehensive dictionary using CC-CEDICT (you can also purchase the ABC dictionary for use in the app), an open source Chinese to English dictionary.
 I used to almost exclusively use MDBG, which we will go into later, but this has taken over as my favourite app for a few reasons.

 Some of those reasons include: